SKYLERJORDAN/SKYLERJORDAN/README.md

-- 🖥️ I've been coding in python for 3 years
+- 🖥️ Specialize in python
 - 👀 I’m interested in Machine Learning and Data Analysis